xiaohan2012/controversy_detection/README.md

 2. hashtag may contain opinion bias such as NoDAPL (protest against oil pipeline)
 3. At the begining, controversial hashtag may induce many disconnected components, how to deal with this?
    - A more fundamental question is, hoes do the graph on controversy-hashtag evolve?
+4. Ask for ground truth data, in one of the papers in "Related Work".